ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w2d2 - a - JS - Variable scope, hoisting and shadowing.md

     Global:
-    > A variable with global level scope is accessible from anywhere within the script where it was created.
+    > A variable with global level scope is accessible from anywhere within the script where it was created (after it has been created).

     Function level scope:
     > limited to within the function from which it was declared and any child scopes such as nested functions or statements.

+    Block level scope:
-    > Block level scope is limited further to the statement or expression of which the variable was declared.
-Or in simple terms, anywhere between an opening and closing curly brace {}
+    > limited further to the statement or expression of which the variable was declared.